jackr276/Minimum-Array-Removal-Cost/README.md

-# Maximum Array Removal Cost
+# Minimum Array Removal Cost
 Author: [Jack Robbins](https://github.com/jackr276)

 This is a simple program that finds the minimum cost in reducing an array's size to one element.